ebullient/rxjava2-chirper-client/README.md

     Friends!

     Let's take a look at that `addFriends` method: nested Observables are not the best plan.
 Perhaps by the end of this lab, you'll have some ideas about how to fix it.

-When all changes are ready:

-        $ mvn -q exec:java

 ## Reactive Event Source